yann-yinn/nuxt-gustave/README.md

 # G**u**sta**ve** ( ⚠️ Work in progress )

-**Gustave** is a _Nuxt.js_ module to build static sites converting markdown files to JSON files.
+Generate a static site from your markdown files in minutes : **Gustave** is _Nuxt.js_ module that convert your markdown files to JSON files.
 It is designed to work with the fantastic `npm run generate` command from Nuxt.

 ## Requirements